andydkeh/BankChallenge/README.md

 1. Set up the database according to the settings in `persistence.xml`
 2. Run the `App.java` class
 3. The system will automatically create the initial administrator if it doesn't exist

-> ⚠️ **SECURITY ALERT**: Never share the configuration files with your real credentials.
-These files contain sensitive information and should be kept private.